Banaras Hindu University Act, 1915

-The Banaras Hindu University Act, 1915 (also called the BHU Act), is an act of Parliament of India, passed on 1 October 1915 and assented by the Viceroy and Governor-General of India on the same day to establish Banaras Hindu University.
+The Banaras Hindu University Act, 1915 (also called the BHU Act), is an act of Imperial Legislative Council, passed on 1 October 1915 and assented by the Viceroy and Governor-General of India(Charles Hardinge, 1st Baron Hardinge of Penshurst) on the same day to establish Banaras Hindu University.
 It was the act number 16 of 1915, and came into force from 1 April 1916 on being published in the Gazette of India on 23 March 1916.

 The act has been amended six times thus far, in 1922, 1930, 1951, 1958, 1966, and 1969.

 History

 In 1905 at the twenty first conference of Indian National Congress in Banaras Pandit Madan Mohan Malaviya announced his goal of establishing a university in Banaras.
 Mahamana Malviya established a Hindu University Society, with Maharaja of Darbhanga Rameshwar Singh Bahadur as the president to crowd-source the funding from all over Indian subcontinent for the establishment of such university.

 The first draft was prepared in October 1911.

 On 22 March 1915, then Education Minister Harcourt Butler introduced the Benares Hindu University Bill.
 In his speech he remarked about the university: